 However, there is good news for an individual who are residing in Malaysia for less than 60 days.
 If the stay in Malaysia is less than two months, an investor doesn’t need to pay taxes and recruitment agencies in Malaysia.
 For instance, it is possible that an employee of a company has been deployed here for less than 60 days.
 That employee will be exempted from all income taxes during the working tenure.

 Before looking at the income tax rate table, one must first understand chargeable incomes against income tax rate.
 So, what is this chargeable income?

-It is basically the primary income before any income tax deductions or inclusion of tax relief schemes.
+It is basically the primary income before any income tax deductions or inclusion of tax relief schemes and Malaysia visa fees.
 As an employer or employee who earns revenue, it is very necessary for them to understand that income tax rate increases along with the increase of chargeable income.
 Whereas, the more this chargeable income gets reduced through tax reliefs or any other means, lesser gets the tax rate and tax amount.

 The table below shows the 2020 income tax rates which are applicable for individual taxpayers residing permanently in Malaysia:

 |Chargeable Income (RM)||Rate (%)||Maximum payable tax amount|

 |70,001 – 100,000||21||6300|